raspberrypilearning/marble-mayhem/en/step_3.md

 Physics Materials have three attributes that you can set to any value between `0` and `1` to change an objects interactions:
 **Dynamic Friction:** How quickly an object that is already moving will slow down. `0` is like ice (not very much friction) and `1` would stop a moving object very quickly.
-**Static Friction:** The amount of force needed to move an object from standing still. `0` means not a lot of force is needed and `1` would require a huge amount of force to move an object.
+**Static Friction:** The amount of force needed to move an object from standing still. `0` means any amount of force is needed and `1` would require a huge amount of force to move an object.
 **Bounciness:** How bouncy an object is. `0` is no bounce at all and `1` means an object will bounce and not lose any velocity.

 [[[bouncy-material]]]